-The Company matches 125% of a Participant's eligible pre-tax and catch-up contributions that combined do not exceed 6% of their eligible compensation.
-Rollover contributions are not matched.
+The Company matches 125% of a Participant's eligible pre-tax, Roth (discussed below) and catch-up contributions that combined do not exceed 6% of their eligible compensation.
+After-tax, Rollover, Roth Rollover and Roth Conversion contributions are not matched.
 The Company may increase, decrease, or cease matching contributions, with approval from the Board of Directors.
 Matching contributions are funded bi-weekly and follow the Participants' investment elections.